 Doze feature is a remarkable add-on to the Android platform and was first introduced in Android 6 Marshmallow.
-It sends the apps and background processes that are not in use to deep sleep and thus reduces the battery consumption.
+It sends the apps and background processes that are not in use to deep sleep and thus reduces battery consumption.
 Running on the same lines, Adaptive Battery and Brightness comes enabled by default in the new Android 9 update.

-Adaptive Battery automatically learns about the apps and services the user engages often and which are least used apps.
+Adaptive Battery automatically learns about the apps and services the user engages often and which are the least used apps.
 Accordingly, the notifications are delivered to the user.
 For instance, the least used apps will get delayed notifications.

 With Android 9 on the roll, you can directly swipe up from the center of the screen to go to the home screen and to swipe from the side ends of the screen will take you to the previous screen.

 According to the time of the day, Google’s launcher will predict and suggest the user do various activities.
-It will save time and efforts of the user.
+It will save the time and effort of the user.
 For instance, if the user is about to start for the day, the device will offer to start the maps, and then when the user will plug-in the headphone, the device will show you the latest playlist.

 Much like the App Actions, this feature is infused to assist the user in doing the tasks which he wants to do.
 For instance, if the user taps on the food-delivering app, the device will show the last restaurant from where the food was ordered.